-This Practice Note analyzes the key issues that parties should consider when they use subpoenas to obtain evidence in federal civil litigation.
+This Practice Note analyzes the key issues that parties should consider when they use subpoenas to obtain evidence in federal civil litigation under Rule 45 of the Federal Rules of Civil Procedure (FRCP).
 Specifically, this Note addresses: the situations in which a party should use a subpoena, what information must be included in a subpoena, who may issue a subpoena, how to serve a subpoena, how to calculate the fee to be paid to the subpoenaed witness, how to provide notice of the subpoena to the other parties, how to enforce the subpoena, and how to appeal a court order granting or denying the discovery sought in a subpoena.